 What To Expect During Spinal Decompression Treatment?

 A motorized table is used for spinal decompression treatment.
 The table has two halves; one half is stationary, and the other moves back and forth.
 The upper body rests on the stationary portion and the bottom half of your body on the moving portion.

 A harness is placed around your hips to attach the bottom half of your body to the table.
 As part of the procedure, the table moves back and forth.
 This motion gently pulls on your vertebrae to stretch and relax your spine.
 It also helps any protruding discs and tissue to move back in place.

 What Happens After Spinal Decompression?

-After spinal decompression session, you may also be provided guidance about the exercises that promote healing.
+After the spinal decompression session, your chiropractor may also guide you about the excercises that promotes healing.